Unboxed-Software/solana-course/content/oracles.md

 - `latest_confirmed_round` - Latest confirmed update request result that has been accepted as valid.
 This is where you will find the data of the feed in `latest_confirmed_round.result`
 - `min_update_delay_seconds` - Minimum number of seconds required between aggregator rounds.

-The first three configs listed above are directly related to the accuracy and reliability of a data feed. `min_job_results` is the minimum amount of successful responses from data sources an oracle must receive before it can submit its response on-chain.
+The first three configs listed above are directly related to the accuracy and reliability of a data feed.

+The `min_job_results` field represents the minimum amount of successful responses from data sources an oracle must receive before it can submit its response on-chain.
 Meaning if `min_job_results` is three, each oracle has to pull from three job sources.
 The higher this number, the more reliable and accurate the data on the feed will be.
-This also limits the impact that a single data source can have on the result. `min_oracle_results` is the minimum amount of oracle responses required for a round to be successful.
+This also limits the impact that a single data source can have on the result.

+The `min_oracle_results` field is the minimum amount of oracle responses required for a round to be successful.
 Remember, each oracle in a queue pulls data from each source defined as a job.
 The oracle then takes the weighted median of the responses from the sources and submits that median on-chain.
-The program then waits for `min_oracle_results` of weighted medians and takes the median of that, which is the final result stored in the data feed account. `min_update_delay_seconds` is directly related to a feed’s update cadence. `min_update_delay_seconds` must have passed between one round of updates and the next one before the Switchboard program will accept results.
+The program then waits for `min_oracle_results` of weighted medians and takes the median of that, which is the final result stored in the data feed account.

+The `min_update_delay_seconds` field is directly related to a feed’s update cadence. `min_update_delay_seconds` must have passed between one round of updates and the next one before the Switchboard program will accept results.

-Take a look at the jobs tab at the bottom of the [BTC_USD](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee) feed in the explorer.
+It can help to look at the jobs tab of a feed in Switchboard's explorer.
+For example, you can look at the [BTC_USD feed in the explorer](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee).
 Each job listed defines the source the oracles will fetch data from and the weighting of each source.
 You can view the actual API endpoints that provide the data for this specific feed.
 When determining what data feed to use in your program, things like this are very important to consider.

-For example, we can see two of the sources of data for the BTC_USD feed are [MEXC](https://www.mexc.com/) and [Coinbase](https://www.coinbase.com/).
+Below is a screenshot of two of the jobs related to the BTC_USD feed.
+It shows two sources of data: [MEXC](https://www.mexc.com/) and [Coinbase](https://www.coinbase.com/).

 ![Oracle Jobs](../assets/oracle-jobs.png)

-For some more information about best practices when choosing a feed to consume, please refer to the **Best Practices and Common Pitfalls** seciton.

-Once you’ve found the feed for you, it’s time to move on to actually reading the data in that feed.
+Once you’ve chosen a feed to use, you can start reading the data in that feed.
 You do this by simply deserializing and reading the state stored in the account.
 The easiest way to do that is by making use of the `AggregatorAccountData` struct we defined above from the `switchboard_v2` crate in your program.

 ```rust
 // import anchor and switchboard crates